Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Introduction

 \section{Introduction}

 The issue of credit rating prediction has received interest from many researchers due to its profit potential in the financial market \cite{loffler2020systemic}, including portfolio risk management \cite{yijun2009artificial}.
 This interest has been driven by the importance of credit scoring for accurate assessment of credit risk, which is crucial for banks and other financial institutions to make informed decisions regarding lending money to corporations \cite{he2010domain}.
 In addition, credit scoring is important for predicting the probability of default of a corporate borrower, which is critical to properly assess risk for what are usually large loans \cite{liu2022rmt}.
 Related studies have focused on two major approaches, namely linear and non-linear models.
-Linear approaches have mostly involved regression models \cite{orgler1971evaluation}, in which, for instance, linear regression has been applied for constructing a scorecard for outstanding loan evaluation, and logistic regression has been extensively used for credit scoring \cite{thomas2017credit}.
-In addition to these traditional approaches, machine learning models such as k-nearest neighbor, decision trees, random forests, support vector machines, and multi-layer perceptrons (MLPs, or simple neural networks) have been employed for credit rating, as well as in other domains in financial applications \cite{zhu2021research}.
+Most credit scoring models in practice are deployed using logistic regression \cite{thomas2017credit}.
+In addition to this traditional statistical model, machine learning models such as k-nearest neighbour, decision trees, random forests, support vector machines, and multilayer perception (MLPs, or simple neural networks) have been employed for credit rating\cite{dastile2020statistical,CreditScoringBenchmark2024}, as well as in other domains in financial applications \cite{zhu2021research, nazareth2023financial, sarker2021machine}.